Let Me Down Easy (Sheppard song)

 "Let Me Down Easy" is a song by Australian indie pop band Sheppard.
 It was included on their debut extended play Sheppard in 2012 and their debut album Bombs Away in 2014.
 The song was not released as a single in Australia, but used to promote the extended play, which went on to achieve double platinum accreditation.
-The song received APRA and ARIA award nominations.
+"Let Me Down Easy" is set in the key of A major.

+At the 2013 ARIA Music Awards, the song was nominated for Best Independent Release.

+At the APRA Music Awards of 2014, the song was nominated for Most Played Australian Work and Pop Work of the Year.

 "Let Me Down Easy" was released as an international single in January 2015.

 Promotion

 The song received a lot of radio airplay.
 It also featured on The Today Show, Ten Late News, Nine's Mornings and Packed to the Rafters.

-Music

-"Let Me Down Easy" is set in the key of A major.